jocallaghan/Maze_generator/README.md

 ###### --pd
 Solve maze using a depth first search strategy.
-Won't affect binary output, will change color of paths in SVG output.
+Won't affect binary output, will change colour of paths in SVG output.

 ###### --pb
 Solve maze using a breadth first search strategy.
+Won't affect binary output, will change colour of paths in SVG output.

+###### --pa
+Solve maze using a A* search strategy.
-Won't affect binary output, will change color of paths in SVG output.
+Won't affect binary output, will change colour of paths in SVG output.

 ###### --sb binary_file
 Saves a maze to a binary file